mrfdev/CMI/Resources/Add-ons/discordsrv/README.md

 ## Misc.

+-  More info about DiscordSRV's alerts feature can be found here: <https://docs.discordsrv.com/alerts/>

-- Last updated on May 26th, 2022 | Version 0.1.6 build 010 (second alpha, lets start a collection), by Floris
+- Last updated on May 26th, 2022 | Version 0.1.8 build 012 (second alpha, lets start a collection), by Floris